Adgoal/dbal-fault-tolerance/README.md

 In order to use DoctrineMySQLComeBack you have to set `wrapperClass` and `driverClass` connection params.
 You can choose how many times Doctrine should be able to reconnect, setting `x_reconnect_attempts` driver option.
 Its value should be an int.

+You can force ignore the transaction level using the parameters : `force_ignore_transaction_level`.

 An example of configuration at connection instantiation time: